deadc0de6/dotdrop/docs/usage.md

 Some available options:

 * `-t`/`--temp`: Install the dotfile(s) to a temporary directory for review (helping to debug templating issues, for example).
-  Note that actions are not executed in this mode.
+  Note that actions are not executed in this mode and the config entry `create` is always considered to be `true`.
 * `-a`/`--force-actions`: Force the execution of actions even if the dotfiles are not installed
 * `-f`/`--force`: Do not ask for any confirmation